slspencer/TauMeta/standalone/README.txt

 will be added to control this, but for now you have to edit the sample design file.

+In order to generate a pattern, do either I or II:

+I. Use the startup script to call a pattern, create the .svg output file with reference layer, open in Inkscape, and outset the cutting lines:
+                 ./tmtp-private.sh <pattern design file name without extension>

+Example:         ./tmtp-private.sh allington_shirt_waist

+* allington_shirt_waist.py must exist in the ./patterns directory
+* allington_shirt_waist.svg will be created in the ./output directory
+* before running tmtp-private.sh for the first time you may need to set the file with execute privileges:
+                 ./chmod +x tmtp-private.sh

+...OR...

-In order to generate a pattern, use the following 2 steps in command line format:
+II. use the following 2 steps in command line format:
 1. create the pattern
 ./mkpattern --tooltips --client=./customer/<client's measurements JSON file> --pattern=./patterns/<collection>/<pattern design file>  --styles=tmtp_styles.json <output file name>